 Recovering Compensation in a No-Fault State

 Florida is a no-fault state when it comes to automobile accidents.
-This means you must recover compensation from your personal injury protection (PIP) coverage.
+You must recover compensation from your personal injury protection (PIP) coverage.
 Florida law requires vehicle owners and drivers to carry at least $10,000 in PIP coverage to pay for their medical bills, lost wages, and other damages.

-Depending on your injuries and other factors of your accident, your PIP policy limits may not pay for all of your damages.
+Depending on your injuries and other accident factors, your PIP policy limits may not pay for all of your damages.
 If you suffered serious injuries in the crash, you could qualify to pursue additional compensation from the at-fault driver.
 Our attorneys can review your medical information to see if you qualify for these damages.

 Filing and Negotiating an Insurance Claim